HOW TO GET STARTED

 If it comes with an engine, does it start?
 Does it idle well?
 How many hours on it since a rebuild, and who was it by?
 Is it still legal to run in competition?

 Does the owner have setup sheets or data that they’re willing to give you?
 Can they help put a good starting setup on it for you?
-Are they willing to come to the track and help you?
+Are they willing to come to the track and help you get started?
 A good baseline setup can help you build confidence on track quickly.

 TOOLS & SUPPLIES

 Once you’ve purchased a kart, you should familiarize yourself with the common operations for working on it.
-Try practicing removing and installing the engine, changing rear gear/sprocket ratios, and adjusting the alignment, to familiarize yourself with the mechanics, and also to figure out where your home toolset may be lacking in specific tools.
+Carefully re-read the Safety Pre-Tech Sheet and confirm your kart’s compliance with each item.
+Practice removing and installing the engine, changing gear/sprocket ratios, and adjusting the alignment to familiarize yourself with the mechanics, and also figure out where your home toolset may be lacking in specific tools.
+Go over every nut and bolt on the kart to confirm that everything is properly secured and learn the bolt sizes for every item.
 Some extra equipment you’ll need for operating smoothly at the track may also include things like:

 Air Pressure- small air compressor or 5 gallon air tank as well as karting tire pressure gauge

-A Range of gears/sprockets - Ask for help from club members on getting sprockets in the range used at the track, and start on something in the middle of the range
+A Range of gears/sprockets - Ask for help from club members on getting sprockets in the range used at the track (recommendations listed on Page 16), make sure to purchase sprockets and chains that match (#35 chain vs 219 chain).

 Fuel jug and funnel – a fuel-rated jug, plus a measuring device if you’ll need to mix 2-stroke oils